Brief answers to Frequently Asked Questions are provided here with full length answers available by clicking the questions listed.

 School psychologists primarily work in PK-12 schools helping children succeed academically, emotionally, and socially.
 They conduct assessments, collaborate with parents, teachers, and administrators, provide counseling, develop behavioral and academic interventions, and take leadership roles to create safe, responsive, and supportive learning environments for all children.

-There is an online application, where you will also provide one set of official transcripts, a personal statement of intent, and three letters of recommendation.
+There is an online application, where you will also provide one set of official transcripts, your resume, a personal statement of intent, and three letters of recommendation.
 Detailed information and instructions on completing each of these is included in our information packet.

 We offer a complete program in three years.
-Each year, candidates in a single cohort begin the program together and take all coursework and graduate together.
-Practicum and fieldwork (internship) experiences are completed concurrently in the last two years of the program.
+Each cohort begins the program together with one course in Summer Session II and take the same coursework across the three years and graduate together.
+Practicum (500 hours) and internship (1200 hours) are completed in the schools during the second and third years of the program.

-- In the Fall and Spring semesters, each 3 unit class meets once a week, either from 4:30 pm to 7:00 m, or from 7:15 pm to 9:45 pm.
+- In the Fall and Spring semesters, each course meets once a week, either from 4:30 pm to 7:00 pm, or from 7:15 pm to 9:45 pm.

-- In the Summer sessions, each 3 unit class meets twice per week either from 4:30 pm to 7:00 pm, or from 7:15 pm to 9:45 pm.
+- In the Summer sessions, each 3 unit course meets twice per week either from 4:00 pm to 7:00 pm, or from 7:15 pm to 10:15 pm.

 Will my certification apply in other states?